-Children's rights: to be treated with dignity and respect; to have a choice of activities; to have a safe and reliable environment; to have equipment in working order with all pieces, to express their creativity; to express emotions in an appropriate manner and to have staff members that care and enjoy them.
+Children's rights: To be treated with dignity and respect; to have a choice of activities; to have a safe and reliable environment; to have equipment in working order with all pieces, to express their creativity; to express emotions in an appropriate manner and to have staff members that care and enjoy them.

-Parent's rights: to be treated with dignity and respect; to visit the site at any time; to know their child is safe; to voice concerns about the programs or activities; to know if their child demonstrates challenging behaviors, ill or injured; to know about field trips and to have open communication with directors and the Chief of Child and Youth Services (CYS).
+Parent's rights: To be treated with dignity and respect; to visit the site at any time; to know their child is safe; to voice concerns about the programs or activities; to know if their child demonstrates challenging behaviors, ill or injured; to know about field trips and to have open communication with directors and the Chief of Child and Youth Services (CYS).

-Staff members' rights: to be treated with dignity and respect by children, parents and other staff; to give input into the program; to express their creativity and to have a safe, comfortable work environment.
+Staff members' rights: To be treated with dignity and respect by children, parents and other staff; to give input into the program; to express their creativity and to have a safe, comfortable work environment.

-Children's responsibilities: taking care of equipment; cleaning up after themselves; sharing equipment with others; keeping their hands to themselves; using appropriate language and being responsible for all personal belongings.
+Children's responsibilities: To take care of equipment; clean up after themselves; share equipment with others; keep their hands to themselves; use appropriate language and be responsible for all personal belongings.

-Parent's responsibilities: signing their child in and out of the building and their classroom, picking their child up on time; treating staff with dignity and respect; paying fees on time; bringing their concerns to the staff; notifying staff of pick-up changes; knowing about changes in policy, informing staff of child's illnesses and keeping child's records up-to-date.
-Parents are to be reminded that disrespectful, aggressive or unruly behavior toward other children and staff will not be condoned in CYS programs.
+Parent's responsibilities: To sign their child in and out of the building and their classroom, pick up their child on time; treat staff with dignity and respect; pay fees on time; bring their concerns to the CYS management staff; notify staff of pick-up changes; know about changes in policy, inform staff of child's illnesses and keep child's records up-to-date to include any changes to contact information.
+Parents are reminded that disrespectful, aggressive or unruly behavior toward other children and staff will not be condoned in CYS programs and patrons may face being barred from the facility for these type of incidents.

-Staff responsibilities: treat children and parents with dignity and respect; providing a safe warm environment; providing a variety of interesting activities; keeping parents informed; keeping accurate records and being a positive role model for children.
+Staff responsibilities: to treat children and parents with dignity and respect; provide a safe warm environment; provide a variety of interesting activities; keep parents informed; keep accurate records and be a positive role model for children.